Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 The first thing ever dropped at Goodwood was a cuddly elephant which landed in 1932 just as the 9th Duke of Richmonds passion for flying was taking off.

-Play the famous Downs Course and enjoy an unrivalled golfing experience from start to finish.
+Tee off on the iconic Downs course and enjoy an exceptional golfing experience from first shot to final putt.

 This experience is for a minimum of two people and a maximum of four people per tee time.